askossivi/devops-code-challenge/README.md

 # Dockerize both fronend and backend

 # Dockerize Backend
-To dockerize the backend, I created a Dockerfile with its different layers including nodejs base image in the the backend folder, then I built and pushed a docker image tagged "devtraining/server-backend:v1.0.0" into a public docker hub registry called devtraining
+To dockerize the backend, I created a Dockerfile with its different layers including nodejs base image in the the backend folder

     cd backend
     vi Dockerfile

     FROM node:12.18.3   #base image
     WORKDIR /app
     COPY ["package.json", "package-lock.json", "./"]